robbymckilliam/fast_sparse_period_estimation/README.md

 bash runbenchmark.sh

 You need a working java virtual machine and Scala 2.10.x installed to run the simulations.
-Source code and tests are contained in the code/java/ directory.
-The code makes use of the pubsim library available at https://github.com/robbymckilliam/pubsim